How to navigate the NSW mental health system

 The Commission acknowledges that services complement the efforts people with lived experience of mental illness make in their own recovery, which includes informal supports often provided by family, carers, support people and communities.

-Navigating the mental health system and integration, coordination and collaborations were themes in the Review of the NSW Mental Health Commission undertaken in 2018.
+Navigating the mental health system and integration, coordination and collaborations were themes in the Review of the Mental Health Commission of New South Wales undertaken in 2018.

 The Commission engaged Jacq Hackett Consulting to define what is meant by "integration, coordination and collaboration" and identify how this can be achieved at the service level.
 Download the report here.